TVOkids Logo

 TVOkids Logo 2009

-In the new version, the title of the TV block was white and placed inside a red rectangle with rounded corners that looked like a TV screen.
-The designers separated “tvo” and “kids,” placing them on two levels.
-At the same time, both lines were the same in width, for which the top three letters had to be slightly increased.
+In the new version, the TV block title was white and placed inside a red rectangle with rounded corners that resembled a TV screen.
+The designers separated “tvo” and “kids” into two levels.
+At the same time, both lines were the same width, so the top three letters had to be slightly increased.
 The font also changed, but it was still bold and grotesque.
-A sign with an inscription was held by a red man.
-The artists did not detail it and depicted only the protruding parts: a head, legs, and fingers fragment.
+A red man held a sign with an inscription.
+The artists did not detail it; they depicted only protruding parts: a head, legs, and fragments of fingers.

 2015 – 2019